- Why build an electrically heated table?

 While an electrically heated table is much safer than a table heated by fire, it does entail some risks, including a fire.
 However, this can only happen when you ignore some crucial rules, which I repeat below:

-- Never operate a heat foil without a thermostat.
+- Never operate a radiant heating foil without a thermostat.

 - Make sure your electric cables are thick enough.